thomaschampagne/starter-ts/README.md

 ## Introduction

 Looking to create a TypeScript library?
 You can use this repository as a starter kit which comes with all the necessary setup.
-It based on `antfu/starter-ts`.
+It based on `antfu/starter-ts` with few improvements:

 - Enforced `ESLint` rules.
 - `TypeDoc` documentation generator.